 About School of Medicine and Dentistry

-One of the top medical schools in the UK, Queen Mary University of London - Barts and The London School of Medicine and Dentistry is offering an MBBS Medicine programme, taught in English, in Malta for September 2018 entry.
-Our five-year Medicine MBBS Malta offers you the same curriculum as that taught at the Barts medical school in London.
+One of the top medical schools in the UK, Queen Mary University of London - Barts and The London School of Medicine and Dentistry offers an MBBS Medicine programme in Malta.
+Taught in English, our five-year Medicine MBBS Malta offers you the same curriculum as that taught at the Barts medical school in London.

 Students are awarded a Medicine MBBS from Queen Mary University of London (Barts and The London School of Medicine and Dentistry).